Meijstro/RESTfull-API/README.md

 Stappenplan

-Online webserver regelen
+Online webserver and connect it with WinSCP
-Connecten met WinSCP

 Tier 1:
 - Fixed responses